EMA's 29th Annual Meeting

 - Patrick Luckow, Director - Gas, Power & Climate Solutions, S&P Global

 3:55 - 4:30 p.m.
-Panel Discussion: Powering the Digital Route - Data Centers and Renewable Generator Partnerships | Main Ballroom
+Panel Discussion: Powering the Digital Route - Data Centers and Renewable Generator Partnerships | Grand Ballroom, West Tower, Level 2

 Exploring the critical relationship between the rapidly expanding data center industry and clean energy generators as digital infrastructure demands soar and sustainability commitments intensify, industry experts will examine innovative partnership models, procurement strategies, and technical solutions that are reshaping how data centers secure clean energy at scale.
 The discussion will address both the opportunities and challenges in meeting the massive energy requirements of AI, cloud computing, and digital services while achieving ambitious carbon reduction goals.